pfknight8/shop_travel_work/README.md

 ### Description

 #### This is my capstone project for General Assembly - SEI program.
 This website aims to serve as a place for Digital Nomads to gather (whether practicing or aspiring).
 Remote work has had a great amount of growth these days, and one of the potential benefits of being offsite is that one can technically work from anywhere.
-This has led to the concept of the 'digital nomad,' where one no longer has to wait for a suitable vacation window to go and see the world...one can go anywhere with reliable internet and still be able to work.
+This has led to the concept of the 'digital nomad,' where one no longer has to wait for a suitable vacation window to go and see the world, but can go anywhere with reliable internet and still be able to work.
 #### The objective of this site is for people to encourage each other to take the opportunity to go and experience the world while they have the opportunity.
-Post places that you've been, what local fare to expect, and what types of local crafts are available...
+Post places that you've been, what local fare to expect, and what types of local crafts are available to browse.
-#### The initial build will be limited to myself and my wife, but expansion to a community website is a stretch goal.
+#### The initial build will be limited to myself and my wife, but expansion to a community website is the ultimate stretch goal.
+Please feel free to check back every once in a while to see my progress.
-#### **_More to come..._**

 ---